Top 45 SQL Coding Interview Questions and Answers (with Tips)

 GROUP BY d.department_name;

-Sample Answer: Creating an index on a table improves query performance by allowing the database to find data more quickly.
-For example, to create an index on the ‘name’ column of the “employees” table:
+Sample Answer: Creating an index on a table enhances query performance by enabling the database to locate data more efficiently.
+For example, to create an index on the ‘name’ column of the ‘employees’ table:

 CREATE INDEX idx_name ON employees(name);